HuMoN-Research-Lab/Mocap-Cyr-Wheel/README.md

 # Mocap-Cyr-Wheel
-Create 3D animation of a Cyr Wheel and human skeleton using x, y, z positions imported from TSV files and parsed in Blender using Python
+Create 3D animation of a Cyr Wheel and human skeleton using x, y, z positions imported from TSV files containing marker motion capture data, parsed in Blender using Python

 ## Tools:
 - Qualysis exported TSV file containing 3D marker locations for each frame